-New York City is one of the most bustling places in the world, which can make outings with any child tough.
-But things get particularly tricky for parents of kids on the autism spectrum, who might worry about overstimulation in kid-friendly settings.
-That’s why some museums and cultural centers have created comfortable, safe spaces for families with special needs to explore, often in tandem with educators and specialists.
+New York City is one of the most bustling places in the world, which can make outings with any child tough, but things get particularly tricky for parents of kids on the autism spectrum, who might worry about overstimulation in kid-friendly settings.
+That’s why many museums and cultural centers have created comfortable, safe spaces for families with special needs to explore, often in tandem with educators and specialists.

 See some of Broadway's hit shows in a comfortable setting designed just for kids.
 Photo courtesy of the initiative.